Differences between 2-ply, 4-ply, and 6-ply cashmere

 Beyond the ply count, the quality of cashmere depends on several criteria:

-A mediocre 2-ply sweater will always be less qualitative than a well-made high-end 4-ply.
+A mediocre 2-ply sweater will always be of lower quality than a well-made, high-end 4-ply.
 Hence the importance of choosing specialized brands like Studio Cashmere8.

-7. Which cashmere to choose according to season and style?
+7. Which cashmere to choose according to the season and style?

 2-ply cashmere:

 Ideal for spring, autumn, or indoors.
-Lightweight, it is easily worn under a jacket or layered.
+Lightweight, it can be easily worn under a jacket or layered.

 4-ply cashmere:

-Suitable for winter, it retains warmth while remaining elegant.
+Suitable for winter, it keeps you warm while remaining elegant.
 It is the most versatile choice for everyday use.

 6-ply cashmere: